What is a Snapshot?

 What a Snapshot is NOT

 Snapshots are not backups.
-As the snapshot file is only a change log of the original virtual disk, do not rely upon
+As the snapshot file is only a

 it as a direct backup process.